cyberseihis/bnnprint/write/paralel.md

 expected.
 While the deceptively simple description suggests a straightforward way to answer it, it is NP-Complete difficult, more specifically in the MaxSNP family of optimization problems.
-As a direct result only approximate solutions are attempted. [guy] searches for exact solutions by leveraging SAT solvers, but only manages to get this to work for very small matrix sizes up to 8 x 8.
+As a direct result only approximate solutions are attempted. [@guy] searches for exact solutions by leveraging SAT solvers, but only manages to get this to work for very small matrix sizes up to 8 x 8.
 Not much is else found on the exact scenario above, but a close-enough problem having to do